natashaquijano/final-project/README.md

 -ESTE

 Descriptions of any unsolved problems or future features.

-- User will recieve notifications of events they've liked, friends updates and more
-- Friends could message each other in order to make plans together
+Further Implementation

+- Unlike an item
+- Remove item from wishlist
-- Users could create different boards (other than just a wishlist) in order to save different categories.
+- Create different folders other than just one wishlist
+- Edit a comment
+- Add Friends - Follow/Following options
+- Add user notifications
+- Implement search navigation
+- Update location in main menu
+- Upload/change cover and profile picture

 What was your motivation to build this project?
 I've had the idea of this project for a while.
 For years, I've used a site called Resident Advisor to look up events.
 Even though it is pretty helpful, I also found myself having issues with it such as:
-1. It is not very user friendly.
+1. It is not very user friendly
-2. It is hard to navigate around it (no search bar)
+2. It is hard to navigate ex: no search bar
 3. It is very complicated to update your location
 4. It is dificult to find your upcoming events and purchases
 5. It only ends up focusing on creative parties and night time events